POOJA2006-N/MFC3_C6_DistributedOptimalPowerFlow/README.md

 - Computationally expensive
 - Not scalable

-This project uses ADMM to enable distributed optimization based on:
+This project uses distributed optimization based on:

 **Distributed Optimal Power Flow Using ADMM – Tomaso Erseghe (IEEE, 2014)**